 London Walking Festival 2026

-As part of the London Walking Festival (1-31 May 2026), I am co-leading a walking tour with cultural historian Dr David Anderson.
+As part of the London Walking Festival (1-31 May 2026), I co-led a walking tour with cultural historian Dr David Anderson.

 In the 60th anniversary year of the opening of the BT Tower, this gentle linear walk from Fitzrovia to Primrose Hill invites participants to reflect on the ways our built environment supplements and shapes our natural world.